bandyopd/ITR-BVSkew/README.md

 # Description of the code and associated functions for fitting our proposed model to a dataset

-## myfunction.R
+## myfunctions.R
-List of functions to be called; see RealDataAnalysis.R
+List of functions to be called; see analysis.R

 ## example_data.csv
-A dataset of 1000 randomly selected subjects from the HealthPartners data.
+A dataset of 2464 randomly selected subjects from the HealthPartners data.
 For ethical reasons, the full dataset can't be shared.

-## RealDataAnalysis.R
+## analysis.R
 This R code implements the methodology

 ## Reference
-Fan Y and Bandyopadhyay D. (2025+).
-Regression-based individualized treatment rules for skewed bivariate outcomes with informative follow-up, (Submitted)
+Fan Y and Bandyopadhyay D. (2026+).
+Individualized treatment rules for bivariate outcomes with informative follow-up: Application to periodontal health, (Submitted)